 6. What specialist services and expertise are available at or accessed by the school?

 The School does not have any specialist teachers trained in special educational needs.

 The SENCO attends local training and National events to keep abreast of current legislation and thinking in the special educational needs and disability field which is then cascaded to staff members.

 Staff members also attend local training to develop their knowledge in supporting children with special educational needs and disabilities.

-In the Early Years we contact our Early Years Sector Improvement Advisor who provides invaluable advice as to which services need to be accessed and how to go about the process.
+In the Early Years we contact the Surrey Early Years Educational Effectiveness Team and SEND Team who provides invaluable advice as to which services need to be accessed and how to go about the process.

-7. What training are the staff supporting children and young people with SEND had or are having?
+7. What training are the staff supporting children and with SEND had or are having?

 All staff members working with children with SEN attend training where appropriate.

 It is the overall aim of Westward School to do all that is reasonably possible to ensure that children with special educational needs or disabilities are able to access all of the activities within the setting and outside, including trips and use of The Hub and XCEL Leisure Centre.

-Meetings will be held between the SENCO, class teacher and parents about any external activities or trips and a plan put in place so that your child can be included where reasonably possible.
+Meetings will be held between the SENCO, class teacher and parents about any external activities or trips and an individual plan put in place so that your child can be included where reasonably possible.